micaelavaucher/tesis2025/README_dev.md

 # ⚠️UNDER CONSTRUCTION ⚠️ (Santiago Góngora - Master's Thesis)

-This repository contains the code for the latest version of the PAYADOR approach, the same that was used to perform the experiments presented in this thesis.
+This repository contains the code for the latest version of the IVIE approach, the same that was used to perform the experiments presented in this thesis.

-The PAYADOR approach is an approach to the world-update problem in Interactive Storytellig, and it was described in the ICCC24 paper “[PAYADOR: A Minimalist Approach to Grounding Language Models on Structured Data for Interactive Storytelling and Role-playing Games](https://computationalcreativity.net/iccc24/papers/ICCC24_paper_152.pdf)”.
+The IVIE approach is an approach to the world-update problem in Interactive Storytellig, and it was described in the ICCC24 paper “[PAYADOR: A Minimalist Approach to Grounding Language Models on Structured Data for Interactive Storytelling and Role-playing Games](https://computationalcreativity.net/iccc24/papers/ICCC24_paper_152.pdf)”.

 ## 🗂️ Project structure

-This folder contains all the files needed to run the latest version of PAYADOR, used to perform the experiments presented in this thesis.
+This folder contains all the files needed to run the latest version of IVIE, used to perform the experiments presented in this thesis.

 - `logs_processing.py` implements an algorithm to convert the gamelogs stored in .json files to human-readable .txt files.